ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/saving-changes.dotnet.markdown

-﻿#Saving changes
+#Saving changes

-Pending registered operations (`RegisterUpload`, `RegisterRename`, `RegisterFileDeletion` or metadata changes) will not be send to server till `SaveChangesAsync` is called.
+Pending registered operations (`RegisterUpload`, `RegisterRename`, `RegisterFileDeletion` or metadata changes) will not be send to the server until  the `SaveChangesAsync` is called.

 ##Syntax